Unfulfilled Animated Romances And More: Queer Stories at Anima Festival Brussels 2023

 La vita nuova

-A more hands-on adventure of a plumber into a gay club in 'Pipes' by Jessica Meir, Kilian Feusi, and Sujanth Ravichandran uses a b&w aesthetic to parody the well-known sayings on sex and plumbers.
+A more hands-on adventure of a plumber in a gay club in 'Pipes' by Jessica Meir, Kilian Feusi, and Sujanth Ravichandran uses a b&w aesthetic to parody the well-known sayings on sex and plumbers.
 Only this time, the plumber is the one to be taught a few things.
 Fittingly equating the mechanics of plumbing with the mechanics of gay sex, the film is as racy and funny as its title.

-'Flora Borealis' by US author Casey Friedman goes to the moody side, in which a gay man needs to help his own partner by telling a story; here the therapeutic element of the story of the glass garden (and its intricacies) give a beauty that can be transferred to the sketchily designed characters.
+'Flora Borealis' by US author Casey Friedman goes to the moody side, in which a gay man needs to help his own partner by telling a story; here, the therapeutic element of the story of the glass garden (and its intricacies) gives a beauty that can be transferred to the sketchily designed characters.
 It is as if a 3D immersive environment needs to enter our characters' own lives -and it does the trick.

-Unfulfilled romances get to their apogee with 'Christopher at Sea' by Tom CJ Brown; here desire is represented as strongly in virile but still fragile bodies -and as hopeless.
+Unfulfilled romances get to their apogee with 'Christopher at Sea' by Tom CJ Brown; here, desire is represented as strongly in virile but still fragile bodies -and as hopeless.
 The more literary and operatic of the Queer Stories bunch, 'Christopher at Sea' looks awesomely desperate and as youthful as all its main characters.

 Flora Borealis